 What will the new facility feature?

-Services at the new cancer centre are based on clinical priorities and will include:
+Services at the new cancer centre are based on clinical priorities and has capacity for:

 · Outpatient cancer clinics

 · 160 inpatient unit beds

 · Clinical and operational support services

 · Clinical trials unit and Alberta Precision Laboratories